plausible/website/_articles/cloudflare-web-analytics-vs-plausible-analytics.md

 If you want the most [lightweight web analytics](https://plausible.io/lightweight-web-analytics), Plausible is the lighter choice.

-## Different definitions of what a unique visitor is
+## Different definitions of unique visitor

 Plausible Analytics and Cloudflare Analytics have a different definition of what a unique visitor is.